Aug. 26 – Labor Day, Sept. 6, 2021

 No, but you may rent from any vendor of your choice.

 We recommend that you inquire early about camping, as space is very limited on the fairgrounds.
+Camping is not guaranteed for vendors.
 Please make arrangements by contacting campgrounds@mnstatefair.org.

 Vendors selling or sampling food must obtain the appropriate permits from the Minnesota Department of Agriculture and/or the Minnesota Department of Health.

 Due dates for payment depend on when the license for space is issued.
-Typically, the first half of the balance is due early May or two weeks after the license is offered.
+Typically, the first half of the balance is due in April or two weeks after the license is offered.

-All registrations are kept on file for three years, but we do recommend that you update your registration with current photos.
+All applications are kept on file for three years, but we do recommend that you update your application with current photos when necessary.

 You may search for Minnesota sales tax information at taxes.state.mn.us.